OpenWealth/OpenWealth/src/documents/README.md

 Uploading documents follows a structured sequence:

 1. **Create a case** (`POST /cases`)
    Start by creating a case that will act as the container for all related documents.
-Use the `businessContext` property to attach any type-specific, context-relevant information to the case — its structure is flexible and depends on the case type (e.g. mandate opening details, client identifiers, or workflow-specific fields).
+Use the `content` property to attach any type-specific, context-relevant information to the case — its structure is flexible and depends on the case type (e.g. mandate opening details, client identifiers, or workflow-specific fields).

 2. **Attach document metadata** (`POST /cases/{caseId}/documents`)
    For each document, create a metadata record linked to the case.
 This registers the document and returns a `documentId` that is used in subsequent steps.
 One or more documents can be attached to the same case.